Weekly Map - Drought Conditions

 Long-term Drought Conditions

-This report was prepared by the Arizona Drought Monitoring Technical Committee, July 16, 2024.
-Arizona's long-term drought status map is updated quarterly and the next update will take place in early June, it will reflect the conditions of April, May, and June.
+This report was prepared by the Arizona Drought Monitoring Technical Committee, December, 2024.
+Arizona's long-term drought status map is updated quarterly and the next update will take place in March, it will reflect the conditions of January, February, and March.
 The long-term drought status for each watershed is determined by comparing the precipitation and streamflow percentiles for the past 24, 36, 48 and 60 months to a 40-year historical record.

 REPORTS FOR 2024